ppy/osu-wiki/wiki/Main_Page/en.md

 <div class="wiki-main-page-panel wiki-main-page-panel--full">

-# Making osu! better
+# How You Can Help

-If you're interested to help out in shaping the future of osu!, you may do so by clicking on the links that interest you below:
+If you're interested in shaping the future of osu!, you can help by contributing to any of its projects that interest you.

 [osu!wiki](https://github.com/ppy/osu-wiki) • [osu!lazer](https://github.com/ppy/osu-wiki) • [osu!web](https://github.com/ppy/osu-web)